cocos/cocos-docs/versions/2.4/en/asset-workflow/compress-texture.md

 # Texture Compression

-Cocos Creator allows you to set the compression method required by the texture directly in the editor, and then automatically compress the texture when the project is published.
-For the Web platform, support for exporting multiple image formats at the same time, and the engine will automatically download the appropriate format according to different browsers.
+Cocos Creator allows you to directly set the compression method for textures in the editor, and then automatically compresses textures during project publishing.
+It supports exporting multiple image formats for the same platform simultaneously, and the engine will load the appropriate compressed texture based on the device's support for compressed texture formats.

+## Advantages of Compressed Textures

+* For compressed textures like PNG, JPG, WEBP, etc.
+    - Configuring compressed textures allows compressing texture pixel data during project build to reduce resource size and improve game resource download speed.
+* For GPU compressed textures like ASTC, ETC1, ETC2, PVRTC, etc.
+    - Configuring compressed textures allows converting texture pixel data into GPU-specific compressed formats during project build.
+These formats can be used directly in GPU memory without runtime decompression, significantly reducing memory usage, lowering bandwidth requirements, and improving game rendering performance and loading speed.

+> **Note**:
+> * For non-GPU compressed texture formats like PNG, JPG, WEBP, compressing image quality does not reduce the time to decode image resources or reduce game memory.
+> * Compressing PNG, JPG, WEBP and other format images uses the [sharp](https://github.com/lovell/sharp) open source library.
+Its compression ratio is slightly lower than [tinypng](https://tinypng.com/) and may result in larger images after compression.
+If you need to optimize this issue, it is recommended to use [custom plugins](../extension/index.md) to solve it yourself.

 ## Configuring Texture Compression